 Dr. Elizabeth Edginton, PGDip, MACP, PhD

-I am a fully qualified Senior Child Psychotherapist with full NHS training and over 10 years’ NHS experience.
+I am a fully qualified Senior Child and Adolescent Psychotherapist with full NHS training and over 10 years’ NHS experience.

-I work with children aged 0-11 with all types of mental health difficulties, and their parents.
-I specialist in working with children with behavioural, emotional, and/or attachment difficulties, and offer both short-term and long-term work, depending on the type and severity of your child's presentation.
+I provide specialist treatment for children, teenagers and young adults aged 0-25 with all types of emotional, behavioural, and/or mental health difficulties.
+I offer both short-term and long-term work, depending on the type and severity of your child or young person's presentation.

 Training, qualifications & experience